-- Place berries in the bottom of a pie plate.
+Place the berries on the bottom of a pie plate.

-- Sprinkle just a bit of sweetener over them if you like.
-I added a teaspoon of Swerve
+Sprinkle just a bit of sweetener over the if you like.
+I added a teaspoon of Swerve.

-- In a medium bowl, place almond meal, cinnamon, sweetener, vanilla, and butter.
+In a medium bowl, place the almond meal, cinnamon, sweetener, vanilla, and butter.

-- Cut this together with a fork until it looks kind of like this the picture above.
+Cut this together with a fork until it looks kind of like the picture above.

 IT IS SO GOOD!
 I could just eat the bowl.
 Also, once you taste it you can decide if you want to add more sweetener at this point.

-- Bake at 350 for 30 minutes or until it is lightly browned on top.
+Bake at 350 for 30 minutes or until it is golden brown on top.